oracle/weblogic-deploy-tooling/README.md

 Currently, the project provides five single-purpose tools, all exposed as shell scripts (both Windows and UNIX scripts are provided):

 - The Create Domain Tool (`createDomain`) understands how to create a domain and populate the domain with all resources and applications specified in the model.
+- The Update Domain Tool (`updateDomain`) understands how to update an existing domain and populate the domain with all resources and applications specified in the model, either in offline or online mode.
 - The Deploy Applications Tool (`deployApps`) understands how to add resources and applications to an existing domain, either in offline or online mode.
 - The Discover Domain Tool (`discoverDomain`) introspects an existing domain and creates a model file describing the domain and an archive file of the binaries deployed to the domain.
 - The Encrypt Model Tool (`encryptModel`) encrypts the passwords in a model (or its variable file) using a user-provided passphrase.